poniponiponiponiponiponiponiponiponi/yayachip8rsemu/README.md

 ![](/preview.gif)

-Yet another `yet another chip8 rust emulator` that I created to play around with rust, get the basic file structure right for my future rust projects, etc.
+Yet another `yet another chip8 rust emulator` that I created for fun.
-If you're writing a chip8 emulator for yourself this project might be useful for you to compare it with your own when you will come across a bug or something, especially since I put a lot of weight on having good disassembly, debugging, etc.
+If you're writing a chip8 emulator on your own this project might be useful for you to compare it with your implementation when you will come across a bug or something, especially since I put some focus on having a good disassembly, debugger, etc.

-Compile and run with the command:
+Compile and run with the following command:
 ```cargo run --bin emulator -- --file some_game_path --debug-mode```
 There's also a disassembler that you can compile with:
 ```cargo rustc --bin disassembler```